 One Entry, Two Devices

-If you edit the same entry on the phone (offline) and on the web (online), the cloud accepts the write that arrives second and records both versions in the audit log (Business plan).
+If you edit the same entry on the phone (offline) and on the web (online), the cloud keeps the newer edit: every change carries a last-update timestamp, and an incoming write that is older than what the cloud already has is rejected.
 The local copy on the phone is overwritten with the cloud's final state on the next sync.
-You will see a small "synced from cloud" indicator on the entry for a few seconds after the merge.

 The Active Timer